WildernessLabs/meadow-cloud-package-upload/README.md

 **Required** The API key for authenticating with Meadow's cloud services.

 ### `project_path`
-**Required** The project path to where the project root directory lives in the repository.
+Optional.
+The folder path to where the project or solution reside in the repository.
+Defaults to root folder.

 ### `os_version`
 Optional.
 Specifies the operating system version for the Meadow device, allowing specific firmware versions to be targeted.